Barbed Wire in Aphrodite’s Garden

 As he tested the Bordeaux that Loizos had placed before him, he wondered whether Claire’s arsenal also included dish-smashing.
 Rule number three—unsettle her by hinting that her secret was out anyway.
 “Rumor in the coffee shops is that the Englishman was the target, that he’s an intelligence agent.”

 She frowned behind a cloud of cigarette smoke.
-“Who cares about the bloody target?
+“Who cares?
 You Cypriots randomly shoot unarmed people in the back anyway.
 Women included.”

-“Take heed.
-I’d hate to see unfortunate pictures of you on the front page.
+“Take heed, Claire.
 Mr. Alistair McKay will surely be struck again.”

 She alternated between cigarette and wine.

-Of course she lusted after something.
-Something tangible.
-Women always did.
-And he was there today to meet her needs as well as his own.
-He’d cleared the rest of his day, just in case, wondering what her call for a meeting would uncover.
 She sought a favor, certainly.
 Maybe she’d tried but couldn’t deliver him her NAAFI husband.
-Perhaps she wanted the milksop executed—with his EOKA contacts an easy matter to arrange.
+Perhaps she wanted the dullard executed—with his EOKA contacts an easy matter to arrange.
 Clean.
 Arms length.
-Reggie could be the victim of one of those “random” shootings in the back that so angered her.
-If her dullard hadn’t already pissed himself into extinction.
+Reggie could be the victim of one of those “random” shootings in the back that so angered her, if he hadn’t already pissed himself into extinction.

 Retribution for the loss of her friends he’d leave to God.